Liverpool Metropolitan Cathedral

 Liverpool Metropolitan Cathedral, officially known as the Metropolitan Cathedral of Christ the King and locally nicknamed "Paddy's Wigwam", is the seat of the Archbishop of Liverpool and the mother church of the Roman Catholic Archdiocese of Liverpool in Liverpool, England.
 The Grade II* Metropolitan Cathedral is one of Liverpool's many listed buildings.

 The cathedral's architect, Frederick Gibberd, was the winner of a worldwide design competition.
 Construction began in 1962 and was completed in 1967.
-Earlier designs for a cathedral were proposed in 1933 and 1953, but none were completed.
+Earlier designs for a cathedral were proposed in 1933 and 1953, but neither was completed.

 Pugin's design